Eaglw/Chemical_Engineering/Helper/Fabric-template/Ductility.md

 >[!definition]
 >It's a characteristic associated to the capacity to deform in the plastic range.

-It can be measured as the [[Engineering strain|percentual engineering strain]] at rupture, or as the *percentual section area reduction*:
+It can be measured as the [[Helper/Fabric-template/Engineering strain|percentual engineering strain]] at rupture, or as the *percentual section area reduction*:
 $\LARGE \frac{A_{0}-A_{l}}{A_{0}}\cdot 100$
 where:
 - $A_{0}$ is the cross section area before the elongation test